ManoManoTech/loggia/docs/usage.md

 !!! warning
     While we try to have the same log management for loguru and standard logging, there are some differences.
-    Even in this example, you can notice the name of the loggers are different.
+    Even in this example, you can notice the name of the loggers is different.

 ## Make the output pretty using the `dev` preset